ramsesware/H4CK1NG_T00L/README.md

 ### 1. Web Directory Analysis
 - Conducts a dictionary-based scan to identify directories in a specified URL, checking their availability through HTTP/HTTPS requests.

-### 2. Metadata Analysis
+### 2. Metadata Analysis and Removal
-- Extracts metadata from PDF and Word documents, revealing potentially sensitive information such as author names, modification dates, and software details.
+- **Metadata Analysis**: This functionality extracts metadata from PDF and Word documents, revealing potentially sensitive information such as author names, modification dates, and software details.
+- **Metadata Removal**: In addition to analysis, this version introduces the ability to remove metadata from documents.
+Users can remove metadata from a single document or from all documents within a specified directory, helping prevent unintentional exposure of sensitive information during document sharing or storage.

 ## Usage